carbon-language/carbon-lang/docs/design/README.md

 ### Binding patterns

 The most common irrefutable pattern is a _binding pattern_, consisting of a new name, a colon (`:`), and a type.
-It can only match values that may be [implicitly converted](expressions/implicit_conversions.md) to that type.
+It binds the matched value of that type to that name.
+It can only match values that may be
+[implicitly converted](expressions/implicit_conversions.md) to that type.
 A underscore (`_`) may be used instead of the name to ignore the value.